 Clackamas United Church of Christ believes that the Gospel calls us to work for a world where racism no longer exists.

 We have many sermons that explore the racism that continues to permeate American society.
-During the summer of 2020, we held weekly Zoom conversations that explore racism and American history, policing, politics, economics, war, and religion.
+During the summer of 2020, we held weekly Zoom conversations that explored racism and American history, policing, politics, economics, war, and religion.
 You can find the curriculum for those conversations below.

 Amira Stanley, our Minister of Justice and Witness, is holding an online book study on “Me and White Supremacy.”